 That’s why we provide five years of non-intrusive learning, training, and Mentor support (from our volunteer businesspeople) before we expect students to interact with a potential internship Host company.
 Our program offers them short bursts of valuable experiential learning throughout grades 8 – 12 that integrates into a variety of academic lessons and is offered online and on-demand during the short fragments of time that busy teens have available.

 Professional Contacts Are Essential for Job Acquisition

-Online employment exchanges, where job seekers connect with companies looking for talent, often rack up postings of over 450,000 new résumés every week.
+Online employment exchanges, where job seekers submit their qualifications online and try to connect with companies looking for their special talents, often rack up postings of over 450,000 new résumés every week.